machingclee/machingclee.github.io/static/media/255-aws-sdk.e26ddd8c.md

 ##### .vscode/launch.json

-Note that if your lambda function uses an `env` variable provided by other stack, then you may need to hard-code it for debugging.
+Note that if our lambda function uses an `env` variable provided by other stack, then we may need to hard-code it for debugging.

 ```json